PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 # Bus protocol

 This document specifies the protocol used for communication over the CAN bus between modules and the main controller.

+This specification is version `1.0-alpha2`.

 ## Definitions